richelbilderbeek/meesterproef_joshua/README.md

  * Communicates openly, also when something goes wrong
  * Professionally handles disagreements
  * Acceptance that things go wrong, with the courage to try again
+ * Put all notes on this GitHub repo